-Support covers the following:
+The Datto RMM Support team covers the following:

-- Troubleshoot jobs associated to scripts/components
+- Troubleshoot jobs associated to scripts/components.

 - Investigate if a script runs successfully outside of Datto RMM but does not run successfully in Datto RMM.

-Support does not cover custom script/component creation.
+Datto RMM Support does not cover custom script/component creation.
 Partners are advised to contact their Account Manager for a Professional Services engagement if they require assistance with script/component creation.